 Haplogroup R1a-M420 originated ca. 25000 BC, and has been proposed to diverge initially in the vicinity of present-day Iran based on a study of modern populations[Underhill et al. 2015].

-Hunter-gatherers of R1a-M420 lineage were proposed to have migrated from the Iranian area to the forests of Eastern Europe, since early samples were found in the Narva culture[Horvath 2015].
+A migration of R1a-M420 lineages from the Iranian area to the forests of Eastern Europe has been proposed[Horvath 2015].

 - [Horvath 2015] ^ Horvath, Csaba Barnabas.
 2015.
 R1a sublcades and Bronze Age migrations on the Eurasian steppes.
 ESJ 2.

 - [Jones et al. 2017] ^ Jones, Eppie R., Gunita Zarina, Vyacheslav Moiseyev, Emma Lightfoot, Philip R. Nigst, Andrea Manica, Ron Pinhasi, and Daniel G. Bradley.
 2017.
 The Neolithic Transition in the Baltic Was Not Driven by Admixture with Early European Farmers.
 Current Biology. http://dx.doi.org/10.1016/j.cub.2016.12.060